Specialized coverage uniquely designed for nonprofit vehicle usage.

 - Combined single limit $1 million

-- Umbrella limits to $10 million may be available
+- Umbrella limits up to $5 million may be available

 - Drive other car coverage — free upon request